 The original was a silly musical piece to give Tin Man a motive to accompany Dorothy to the Emerald City--oh, and to give him a dance number too.
 Harry Connick takes the same lyrics, slows down the tempo, and with solo piano turns this ditty into a plea for love from someone who may find himself unlovable.
 Silly turns to sadly heartfelt, all without jarring a single lyric out of place.

 Tom Waits probably saw this as the cover he couldn’t believe hadn’t been done before.
-Seven dwarves, slaving away in a mine “the whole day through,” digging up diamonds and rubies like Tolkien's dwarves of Erebor...except in the Disney movie dungeons_minesthey sing about their toil as merrily as can be.
+Seven dwarves, slaving away in a mine “the whole day through,” digging up diamonds and rubies like Tolkien's dwarves of Erebor...except in the Disney movie they sing about their toil as merrily as can be.
 Tom Waits drums up some mechanical clinks and clanks, growls like a miner huffing carbon monoxide, and the marching song becomes a kind of slave dirge, holding out hope for relief.

 Trent Reznor worked hard to place himself in the Cocytus of goth culture.
 Dark themes, synthesized beats.
 But sometimes he worked a little too hard, as the original “Hurt” always came across as self-pitying rather than penitent.
 Give it instead to the Man in Black in his final years, weary and wizened, and the depth of pain and regret in this mea culpa strikes true.